 Albert’s story is the saddest of all.
 A believer in peace, his ideas were used (and he helped to use them) to create the Supreme Weapon.
 (His Mordred was Robert Oppenheimer.)
 This weapon made possible for the first time – but not the last – the understanding that humans could use science and technology, the Enlightenment’s most powerful creations, to bring about the complete destruction of their world.
 You have heard this before by now, but to understand the time we live in, it cannot be overstated.
 No one attempting to invent such a story for moral suasion could produce a more compelling and tragic tale, or a more ironic hero to be its protagonist.

 A believer in cosmic unity, Albert has also left the legacy of a cosmos that appears to be radically discontinuous and not unifiable in any experimentally verifiable way, disappearing in paradox at both the grandest and the smallest scale we have been able to test or formulate.
 Perhaps we should be grateful for this, as a further turn of the ironic screw.
 (The only sword civilized humanity seems able to wield anymore against concentrated Power is that ultimate weapon of the weak, Irony).
-As long as theoretical physics is busy elaborating untestable hypotheses and experimental physics is dropping down the Subatomic Rabbit Hole after it, perhaps physics cannot produce anything else that is as profoundly toxic to the living world as nuclear energy.
+As long as theoretical physics is busy elaborating untestable hypotheses and experimental physics is dropping down the Subatomic Rabbit Hole after it, perhaps physics cannot produce anything else that is as profoundly toxic to the living world as atomic fission.
 But then again, perhaps it doesn’t have to.

 Ergo: the Enlightenment’s flaws were intrinsic, and its highest creations were the ultimate agents of its decline.